How does social control function in a society?

 Prepare for the AICE Sociology Paper 2 exam with confidence.
 Engage with tailored questions, detailed answers, and insightful explanations to enhance your understanding and readiness.
 Ace your exam with structured review sessions!

-Social control functions in a society primarily through mechanisms that regulate behavior and ensure conformity among individuals and groups.
-This process is essential for maintaining social order and cohesion.
-Mechanisms of social control include formal institutions such as law enforcement, the judicial system, and educational systems, as well as informal means like family expectations, peer pressure, and social norms.
+The function of social control in a society is primarily to regulate behavior and ensure conformity among individuals.
+This process is essential for maintaining order and stability within a community.
+Mechanisms of social control can include formal institutions such as laws and law enforcement, as well as informal social norms and values upheld by family, peers, and community expectations.
+These mechanisms work to promote acceptable behavior, discourage deviance, and reinforce the shared beliefs and practices that hold society together.

 Subscribe